 I like to watch my birds, but I’m afraid of scaring them away from the nest.

 Bird houses with clear back panels can be attached to a quiet window to give a great view of growing hatchlings, but even those houses may not be private enough for some birds.
-In that case, it is best to leave the birds alone and rely on more distant observations to enjoy their growing families.
+Nesting birds should not be disturbed with flash photography, frequent "peeks" or other intrusions that can stress brooding adults and young chicks.
+It is best to leave the birds alone and rely on more distant observations to enjoy their growing families.

 Learn More: Online Bird Nest Cams